Make mealtime easy for you AND your toddler with these top toddler feeding supplies.

 Disclaimer: this post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 I never knew a truly messy kitchen until I had a toddler.
 I think my absolute least favorite food to serve (which of course, my son loves) is shredded cheese.
 It ends up EVERYWHERE.

-I have tried a lot of different products over the past year to find feeding supplies that work the best.
-This way my son gets more food in his mouth and less on the floor, making both of us happier!
+I have tried a lot of different products over the past several years to find feeding supplies that work the best.
+This way my kids get more in their mouth and less on the floor, making both of us happier!

 Favorite Toddler Feeding Supplies

 Best Toddler Straw Cups

 1. Elk and Friends Kids & Toddler Cups | The Original Glass Mason Jars 8 oz with Silicone Sleeves & Silicone Straws with Stoppers

 2. Elk and Friends Stainless Steel Cups | Mason Jar 10oz | Kids & Toddler Cups with Silicone Sleeves & Silicone Straws with Stopper